A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: and

-As discussed in \cref{sec:preview-stable}, any multidimensional $\alpha$-stable moment is as simple to estimate as the one-dimensional $L_\alpha$-moment, since it is possible to maintain a random variable distributed as $f(\mathbf{x})^{1/\alpha}Y_\alpha$ where $Y_\alpha$ is a unit $\alpha$-stable random variable.
-We now give the formal definition of the \LevyStable{} sketch for completeness.
+It turns out that \underline{any} multidimensional $\alpha$-stable moment is as simple to estimate as the one-dimensional $F_\alpha$-moment, since it is possible to maintain a random variable distributed as $f(\mathbf{x})^{1/\alpha}Y_\alpha$ where $Y_\alpha$ is a unit $\alpha$-stable random variable.
+We now give the formal definition of the \LevyStable{} sketch together with the proof of the emulation theorem.